 The graduate program in Gerontology is multidisciplinary and views the training of gerontology professionals from an integrative and developmental perspective.
-The master's degree program requires 36 semester hours, with 12 semester hours in one of the following concentrations: Business Administration, Counseling, Gerontology Administration, Health Services Management, or Public Administration.
+The master's degree program requires 36 semester hours, with 12 semester hours in one of the following concentrations: Geriatric Care Management, Gerontology Administration, or Health Services Management.
 The certificate program requires 18 semester hours: 12 are core courses in gerontology, and the remaining 6 are selected from any of the five concentrations.